-The information you provide will be held securely by the V&A for the lifetime of the Culture in Crisis programme, unless there is a reason to delete it earlier.
-Your personal data will not be visible to the public, nor will it be shared with any third parties or transferred abroad.
+The information you provide will be held securely by the V&A for the lifetime of the Culture in Crisis programme on servers in the UK, unless there is a reason to delete it earlier.
+Your personal data will not be visible to the public, unless you choose to share data in a post on the Culture in Crisis site, nor will it be shared with any third parties or transferred outside the UK.

 By providing your details you consent to the Culture in Crisis programme using your information as explained above.
 You can withdraw your consent by deleting your details at any time.
 However, if you do so, please ensure another contact from your organisation is registered, to avoid any impact on the listing of your project.

 You have the right to request a copy of your personal data that we hold, to request its correction should it be outdated or inaccurate, and to request its erasure.
 You can withdraw your consent at any time, and request restriction of processing of your data in certain circumstances.
 For more information on your rights, please refer to the main V&A Privacy Notice.
 To make a request to exercise any of these rights please contact firstname.lastname@example.org

 If you have any questions about the programme in general, please contact email@example.com

 If you have any questions or concerns about how we are managing your personal data, or wish to exercise any of your rights as described above, please contact firstname.lastname@example.org.